Course Information

 In June and early July, water temperatures may still be too cold for some distance swimmers with water temperatures when water temperatures can be below 60ºF/15.8ºC.
 By mid-July, the longer, warmer days help warm the surface temperature of the lake to the mid-60's (17º-20ºC).

-Past mid-August unfavorable and unpredictable weather patterns are more prevalent.
+Past mid-August unfavorable and unpredictable weather patterns (high winds) are more prevalent.
 Coupled with cooler days and nights, air temperatures can also play a factor with September air temps dipping below 32ºF/0ºC at night.

 Are there currents?